-When you’re able to clearly and succinctly communicate your purpose, every subsequent step will be simpler – particularly Step 2.
+Once you’re able to clearly and succinctly communicate your purpose, every subsequent step will be simpler – particularly Step 2.

-If you’ve completed Step 1, this step should be relatively easy.
+If you’ve completed step 1, this step should be relatively easy.
 Based on your nonprofit’s purpose, decide which type of nonprofit you want to register as (e.g. arts, charities, education, politics, religion, research).

 You must fall into one of these 8 broad categories in order to apply for tax exemption: